az-digital/az_quickstart/modules/custom/az_migration/README.md

 ## Using the Quickstart scaffolding repo (recommended)

-In order to simplify the process of getting started with Quickstart migrations, the Arizona Digital team has added some migration-specifc features to the [Quickstart Scaffolding Repo](https://github.com/az-digital/az-quickstart-scaffolding).
+In order to simplify the process of getting started with Quickstart migrations, the Arizona Digital team has added some migration-specific features to the [Quickstart Scaffolding Repo](https://github.com/az-digital/az-quickstart-scaffolding).
 This repository is designed to be used as a composer project template for new Quickstart 2 website projects.

 To get started with a Quickstart 2 migration using the scaffolding repo as a project template, follow the steps in that repository's [README](https://github.com/az-digital/az-quickstart-scaffolding#readme) until you get to the "Migration setup in Lando" section and then follow these steps: